Corporate - Other taxesLast reviewed - 23 January 2023

 VAT on tourism activities is 10%.

-A 17% special tax on financial activities (mainly banking, money transfers, and change operations) is applicable instead of VAT.
+A 17% special tax on financial activities (mainly banking, money transfers, interest, premiums and other remunerations received on loans, keeping of bank accounts or equivalent, financial intermediation and change operations) is applicable instead of VAT.

 VAT returns must be filed monthly.